acomaviation/aerobid-legal-docs/privacy_policy.md

 #### Withdraw consent at any time:

-Withdraw consent at any time where we are relying on consent to process your personal data.
+Withdraw consent at any time when we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.